cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_3d_valhall/README.md

 - The Valhall 3D model uploaded and processed by CDF 3D pipeline

 The module creates a simple data pipeline for contextualization of a 3D model (Valhall) with the asset data based on the OID example module.
-In addition the module contains and example File extractor configuration that can be used to upload the 3D model from your file system.
+In addition, the module contains and example File extractor configuration that can be used to upload the 3D model from your file system.

 Proccesing workflow for the contextualization are: